-On June 6, 2024, we entered into an agreement to acquire all outstanding equity of Bitstamp, a globally-scaled cryptocurrency exchange with retail and institutional customers.
-The aggregate consideration to be paid by us is expected to be approximately \$200 million, subject to customary purchase price adjustments set forth in the agreement and payable in cash.
+On June 6, 2024, In June 2024, we entered into an agreement to acquire all outstanding equity of Bitstamp, a globally-scaled cryptocurrency exchange with retail and institutional customers.
+The aggregate consideration to be paid by us is expected to be approximately \$200 million, subject to customary purchase price adjustments purchase price adjustments set forth in the agreement and payable in cash.
 The acquisition is subject to customary closing conditions, including regulatory approvals, and is expected to close in the first half of 2025.